-9. Explain about animal tissues types and its function?
+Animal tissues and its function

-A.The animal cells are grouped together to form animal tissues.
+The animal cells are grouped together to form animal tissues.
 These tissues vary in their structure, function, and origin.
 The animal tissues are divided into epithelial, connective, muscular and nervous tissues.
 Let us have a glimpse of each type of animal tissue in detail.